Paul Manafort sues Special Counsel Robert Mueller over Russia probe

-WASHINGTON — Former Trump campaign chairman Paul Manafort filed a lawsuit against Special Counsel Robert Mueller and the U.S. Justice Department in federal court on Wednesday, arguing that the federal probe that charged him is operating outside the law.
+WASHINGTON — Former Trump campaign chairman Paul Manafort filed a lawsuit against special counsel Robert Mueller, Deputy Attorney General Rod Rosenstein and the Justice Department in federal court on Wednesday, arguing that the investigation that charged him is operating outside the law.

-In a complaint filed in federal court in Washington, Manafort disclosed that the Justice Department and FBI were looking into his overseas lobbying work in 2014.
-After speaking with them voluntarily he wasn't charged — but was indicted for that same work three years later as part of Mueller's investigation, the suit said.
+In a complaint filed in federal court in Washington, Manafort also disclosed that the Justice Department and FBI were looking into his overseas lobbying work in 2014 while assisting the Ukrainian government in "locating stolen assets."

+After speaking with them — voluntarily, he said — he wasn't charged.
+But he was indicted in connection with that same work three years later as part of Mueller's investigation even though the alleged crimes are not tied to Russian meddling in the U.S. election.

 Manafort and his business partner Rick Gates were indicted by a federal grand jury in October on 12 counts, including conspiracy to launder money and failure to register as a foreign agent, for their work as lobbyists on behalf of a Ukranian political party.